ansys/scade-design-rules/doc/source/rules/naming/name_shall_not_start_with.rst

-.. index:: single: Name Shall Not Start With
+.. index:: single: Name shall not start with

 Name shall not start with
 =========================